-Katie joins Dere Street following a successful eighteen months working as an inhouse barrister (and pupil) at one of the largest criminal firms in London.
+Katie joined Dere Street following a successful eighteen months working as an inhouse barrister (and pupil) at one of the largest criminal firms in London.
 Katie is a criminal practitioner and accepts instructions in the youth, magistrates and Crown Court.

 Katie’s delivery of oral arguments and presence in court has been commended by the judiciary both during trial and during complex sentencing hearings.